peelframework/peel/README.md

 ### Executing All Experiments in a Suite

-To run a you use the **suite:run** command and specify the fixtures file and the id of the suite in your fixture:
+To run a suite you use the **suite:run** command and specify the fixtures file and the id of the suite in your fixture:

 ```bash
 ./peel suite:run --fixtures ${FIXTURES} ${SUITE}